How Much Does an Urgent Care Visit Really Cost? A 2025 Guide

 Out-of-Pocket for the Uninsured

-- Tiered pricing: Some centers have levels based on visit complexity, ranging from $100 to $400+.
+- Some centers have tiered pricing based on visit complexity, ranging from $100 to $400+.

-- Payment plans: Some clinics offer payment options or sliding scale fees.
+- Some clinics offer payment plans or sliding-scale fees.

 The 2025 Trends: Accessibility, Innovation, and Transparency